bestinepayyappilly/TorrentSearch/readme.md

 2.to build in a simulator you just have to do yarn ios or npx react-native run-ios

-3. its possible xcode will come with an error but ill leave tha for you to handle
+3. its possible xcode will come with an error but ill leave that for you to handle

 Android: